roshkins/Partnerings/README.md

 There are no dependencies, so you may run
 `node index.js`

+Edit the last line of `index.js` to change the number of participants.

 # Background and algorithm discussion

 Hi there!
 I'm Rashi.
 I recently took a class where we had to break out into partners.
 I didn't know anyone else in the class and neither did anyone else.
 Every day we would come in and we had to split into partnering groups and I noticed something interesting.
 I wanted to meet all the people in the class.
 I wanted to meet someone new every day but because the typical approach to creating partnering groups was to randomly allocate them into groups I sometimes got the same person twice and I got no experience talking with someone else. this got me thinking.
 Is there a way to create partnering groups so that I would always meet someone new and everyone else would also meet someone new everyday that we had a partnering session.